Travel.State.Gov > U.S. Passports > Need a Passport > Crossing the United States-Mexico Border By Land

 You can find a complete list of Ready Lane acceptable documents on CBP's website.

 Banjercito is the government authority that issues vehicle permits.
-The process can be done online, at the Mexican border, or at certain Mexican consulates in the United States.
-The process involves leaving a monetary deposit that will be returned upon the cancellation of vehicle permit when leaving Mexico.
+Get a permit online, at the Mexican border, or at certain Mexican consulates in the United States.

 U.S. citizens must present a valid U.S. passport book or card, and an entry permit issued by Instituto Nacional de Migración.